 - Satisfy degree requirements

 - Transfer to four-year colleges or universities

 - Develop professionally

-- Find personal enrichment - Enhance their appreciation of the visual arts
+- Find personal enrichment

+- Enhance their appreciation of the visual arts

-The Visual Arts curriculum is designed to prepare the artists or arts educator with a foundation of skills for further growth and to provide continuing education opportunities for local artists.
+The Visual Arts curriculum is designed to prepare artists, arts educators, and non-art majors with a foundation of skills for further growth in the field of art.
+We also provide educational opportunities for local artists to work with MFA and BFA art instructors for further development of their own work by experiencing new approaches to art making.